Parking & Registration

 Citation appeals must be made within the same semester of receiving the violation, and must be made using an official appeal form.

 Appeals will be collected by Campus Safety and will be brought before a parking appeal committee once per month.
-This committee's membership consists of representation from Campus Safety, Student Development, faculty, and the student body.
+This committee's membership consists of representation from Campus Safety and Student Life.
 The committee's decision regarding appeals will be considered final.

 You can download the PDF Document version and you can also appeal using an online form.
 Copies of the appeal form are also in the Campus Safety Office.

 There is no charge to appeal a parking violation.
 Appeals will be reviewed by an appeal committee that meets once per month.
 No appeal can be made on a citation after the semester has ended.

 If you have a parking-related question please send an email to firstname.lastname@example.org